 Your first question upon hearing the name of this song title may quite possibly be: what is Casimir Pulaski Day?
 Well, it is defined as, "a legal holiday in Illinois, in the United States, on the first Monday of March.
-It celebrates the birthday of Casimir Pulaski, a Polish born soldier who contributed to the United States' independence" ("Casimir Pulaski Day in the United States.").
-Stevens wrote "Casimir Pulaski Day" for his album, Illinois, in 2005.
-Stevens used "Casimir Pulaski Day" to remember the holiday.
-But he also used it as an opportunity to write about his friend who had been battling bone cancer.
+It celebrates the birthday of Casimir Pulaski, a Polish born soldier who contributed to the United States' independence" ("Casimir Pulaski Day in the United States").
+Stevens wrote "Casimir Pulaski Day" for his album, Illinois.
+Stevens used "Casimir Pulaski Day" to remember the holiday, but he also used it as an opportunity to write about his friend who had been battling bone cancer.
+The song was released in 2005.